yuntao229/yuntao229.github.io/_pages/about.md

 # Research Interest

-My research interests cover topics in Visual Representation and Compression, with a particular focus on visual token compression and multimodal understanding.
+My research interests cover Visual Representation, Reasoning, and Compression, with a particular focus on visual token compression and multimodal understanding now.
 Please feel free to reach out if you are interested in related topics :)

+# News